Pruning All-Rounder: Rethinking and Improving Inference Efficiency for Large Vision Language Models: Introduction

 \section{Introduction}

-Substantial progress has been made in the development of Large Vision-Language Models (LVLMs) in recent years \cite{llava, llava1-5, qwen-vl, instructblip}.
+Substantial progress has been made in the development of Large Vision-Language Models (LVLMs) in recent years \cite{llava, llava1-5, qwen-vl, instructblip,suo2024rethinking,ma2024c3,suo2025octopus,suo2023s3c}.
 Despite being able to handle various Vision-Language (VL) tasks, the applications of these models become restricted due to the increasing computational costs.
 In fact, the significant computational burden of LVLMs originates from billions of model parameters and lengthy input sequences.
 Thus, there are two paradigms to address such a problem: parameter-dependent and token-dependent compression strategies.

 As shown in Fig.\ref{fig:fig1}(a), the parameter-dependent acceleration approaches mostly follow an inherent two-stage paradigm to enhance the inference efficiency.
 In practice, they first require localizing irrelevant weights~\cite{Upop,multiflow,lottery_ticket_vlm} or redundant structures~\cite{dynamicrouting,RoE_LLaVA,stream_layer} within LVLMs.
 Then, these pruned or newly designed models are re-trained to minimize performance degradation.
 On the other hand, as shown in Fig.~\ref{fig:fig1}(b), the token-dependent pruning technologies compress inference costs by reducing the model's input length~\cite{tome, dynamic_vit, fastv, hired, llavaprumerge}.
-Considering that not all visual tokens are related to a given question, this approach usually applies attention scores as a criterion to discard~\cite{fastv} or merge non-significant tokens~\cite{llavolta}\footnote{In this paper, the ``token'' specifically refers to ``visual tokens'' since it suffers from more serious redundancy than text input.}.
+Considering that not all visual tokens are related to a given question, this approach usually applies attention scores as a criterion to discard~\cite{fastv} or merge non-significant tokens~\cite{llavolta}.